 Crest Factor

 The Crest Factor is peak acceleration / RMS acceleration (a type of average).
 This value starts at 1.41 and goes as high as 3.96.
 This unitless metric indicates how “noisy” a system is.
 Lower values are better and indicate only the fundamental frequency/vibration is present in the signal.
 Larger values indicate more noise and the presence of non-fundamental frequencies in the signal.
-These non-fundamental frequencies are typically called harmonics and usually indicate a motor is unhealthy.
+These non-fundamental frequencies are typically called harmonics and indicate a motor is unhealthy.

 Duty Cycle